tamer84/aws_management/README.md

 If you want to industrialize the setup after trying it out, there are deployment instructions available at the [official Backstage documentation](https://backstage.io/docs/deployment/).

 For this simple example, it's enough to launch Backstage locally.
 Just follow the [getting-started](https://backstage.io/docs/getting-started/) instructions provided by Backstage to get the sources.
+Before you start Backstage continue with the configuration here.

 ### Backstage Configuration
 This setup requires [GitHub actions to be installed](https://backstage.io/docs/features/software-templates/builtin-actions/), so that the GitHub MR can be created.